 Devon continues to look for opportunities to report additional information our shareholders value.
 For example, we expanded our Political Activity and Lobbying Report to include trade association memberships and the dues we pay.
-Our plans call for publication of an updated Climate Change Assessment Report in 2020, which will include evaluating Devon’s current asset portfolio in carbon-constrained future scenarios.
-The updated climate change report will align with the Task Force on Climate-related Financial Disclosures (TCFD) framework recognized by most investors and ESG evaluators.
+Our updated 2020 Climate Change Assessment Report includes an evaluation of Devon’s current asset portfolio in carbon-constrained future scenarios.
+The updated report also enhances the company's alignment with the Task Force on Climate-related Financial Disclosures (TCFD), a framework recognized by most investors and ESG evaluators.

 Top-tier ESG Ratings